ToolShedTested

 2. Ryobi PSBID01B ONE+ HP -- Best Battery Ecosystem

-If you already own Ryobi ONE+ batteries from a drill, circular saw, or leaf blower, the PSBID01B adds an impact driver to your lineup for $69 -- no additional battery purchase required.
+If you already own Ryobi ONE+ batteries from a drill, circular saw, or leaf blower, the PSBID01B adds an impact driver to your lineup without forcing another battery purchase.
 The four-mode drive control (precision, standard, max, and screwdriver) gives you more adjustment than most competitors at this price, and the brushless motor keeps the tool running cool across extended driving sessions.

 Specs: 18V ONE+ HP | Brushless | 1,900 in-lbs | 0-3,200 RPM | 4 modes | 2.1 lbs bare

-The CMCF800B is Craftsman's V20 cordless impact driver in bare tool format at $59.
+The CMCF800C1 is Craftsman's V20 cordless impact driver kit with the driver, one battery, and charger.
 At 1,460 in-lbs, it is less powerful than the DeWalt and Ryobi options, but for driving deck screws, cabinet hardware, and drywall screws -- the most common impact driver tasks -- the power difference is not meaningful in practice.
-The V20 platform gives you cross-compatibility with Craftsman's growing cordless lineup, and the single-speed design (0-2,800 RPM) is simpler to use for buyers who just want a tool that works.
+The V20 platform gives you battery compatibility across Craftsman's growing cordless lineup, and the single-speed design (0-2,800 RPM) is simpler to use for buyers who just want a tool that works.

-Craftsman tools are built by Stanley Black and Decker, the same parent company as DeWalt.
-The CMCF800B uses shared motor and battery technology with the DeWalt lineup, just spec'd for the value tier.
+Craftsman tools are built by Stanley Black and Decker, the same parent company as DeWalt, but Craftsman V20 and DeWalt 20V MAX are separate battery platforms.
 Build quality is solid for the price -- the housing is durable, the belt hook is metal rather than plastic, and the 1/4-inch hex chuck accepts all standard impact bits securely.

 Specs: 20V MAX | Brushed | 1,460 in-lbs | 0-2,800 RPM | 2.6 lbs bare